-Use the BASIC Compiler or the ProgLoad.exe utility to download a compiled BASIC program.
-ProgLoad.exe can only download BASIC programs without any viewing or editing capabilities.
+Use the BASIC Compiler or the standalone BASIC download utility, Synload.exe, to download a compiled BASIC program.
+Synload.exe provides only the download function of the BASIC Compiler, that is, it cannot be used to view or edit any BASIC code.

 Both the .ini and .syn files must be downloaded to the target mobile computer.
 Be careful that if the .ini file is missing, the BASIC Compiler will download the default settings instead.
 In this case, it may cause errors during execution.
-In contrast to the BASIC Compiler, Progload.exe will not process the downloading if the .ini file is missing, and an error message will be shown on the display.
+In contrast to the BASIC Compiler, Synload.exe will not process the downloading if the .ini file is missing, and an error message will be shown on the display.

 After the BASIC object file is downloaded, the target mobile computer will reboot itself to execute the BASIC program.
 If any run-time error occurs, an error message will be shown on the display.
 Please refer to Appendix VI - Run-Time Error Table for a list of run-time errors.
-If the program is not running as desired, modify/compile the BASIC source code and download it to the target mobile computer again.
+If the program is not running as desired, modify the BASIC source code and download it to the target mobile computer again.